Maintenance spray nozzles

 In most cases, the orifice will wear uniformly and the hole diameter will grow in size, causing the flow rate to increase.
 RACA recommends to change the orifice discs when the flow rate increases by 5%, which is equivalent to a hole diameter increase of 2.5%.

-Body and Adapter
+Take good care of the Body and Adapter

 The velocity of feedstock through the internal passages of the adapter and body are much lower than the velocity through the swirl and orifice and, as a result, wear rates are much lower.
 The adapter is attached to the feed pipe either by welding or by tapered pipe threads.